 Amino acids are the building blocks of protein and subsequently the makeup of muscle tissue.
 Of the 36 amino acids, nine are termed essential amino acids meaning we cannot produce them naturally so they must be consumed in food.
 Therefore, a high protein diet, or certainly one where we consume enough protein, is essential, especially for female weight lifters.
 Recent studies show that following a high protein diet not only maintains and gains muscle mass but can also actually reduce body fat.

-However, a lot of women tend to shy away from such diets for fears that they will cause kidney issues or interfere with your bone health.
+However, a lot of women tend to shy away from such diets for fear that they will cause kidney issues or interfere with your bone health.
 These however are simply myths.
 If you are a healthy, active woman with no pre-existing medical issues, taking on a high protein diet shouldn’t cause effects of this nature.
 Nevertheless, with that said you can always consult with your doctor before changing your diet if you have any concerns.

 A high protein diet means consuming high protein foods at each meal.
 This helps you to lose weight because protein makes you feel fuller for longer which clamps down on cravings.
 Of course, when starting a high protein diet, specifically to aid bodybuilding, it is a good idea to stick to lots of lean proteins with some carbs mainly in the form of fruits and vegetables.